Carlos Correa Preview, Player Props: Twins vs. Mets

-Carlos Correa, with a slugging percentage of .317 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the New York Mets, with Kodai Senga on the mound, September 8 at 8:10 PM ET.
+Carlos Correa -- with a slugging percentage of .475 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the New York Mets, with David Peterson on the hill, on September 9 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+In his last game, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Mets.

 Carlos Correa Game Info & Props vs. the Mets